 Be An Active Student

 During university, I went to many places in Europe.
-During your time as a student, there will be plenty opportunities to temporarily change universities.
+During your time as a student, there will be plenty of opportunities to temporarily change universities.
 Or maybe doing an internship abroad.
 I went to universities in Poland, France, and Spain and worked with a lot of European students.
-This is a really cool thing to do and I made friends for life.
-Besides, working with different nationalities means you will learn a lot of their cultures.
+This is a cool thing to do and I made friends for life.
+Besides, working with different nationalities means you will learn a lot from their cultures.
 In basic, you have a local as your guide.

 Rent Out Your Place

 Renting out your place is the easiest way to save money.
-I have always had my own apartment while being away.
+I have always had my apartment while being away.
 I like being away, I also like coming home.
-Not only can you earn a little extra, but most important, you won’t lose money and you won’t have to put your belongings in storage.
+Not only can you earn a little extra, but most importantly, you won’t lose money and you won’t have to put your belongings in storage.
 Or have to sell everything for that matter.

 There are different ways to not lose money on your house while you’re exploring another country, try house swapping for example.